NelsonNX/guidebook-nxp-hk/how-we-develop/chatops.md

 ## Objectives

-- Personal Notification can stay in Only important messages are in email box
+- Remove unnecessary disturbance to check emails regularly
-- Centralize all tool notification and system activities in the same platform
+- Centralize all the notifications and system activities in the same platform
 - Provide a more realtime and interactive way to receive the messages

 -------

 ## Implementation

-- We will stream most notification to [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-teams/group-chat-software)
+- We will stream most notifications to [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-teams/group-chat-software)

 -------